apache/tapestry-5/54_RELEASE_NOTES.md

 Tapestry now assumes that all text/* assets use the utf-8 character set.
 This is generally the case for JavaScript files (the primary text asset).

+## Logging Dependencies

+Previous versions of Tapestry included dependencies on both SLF4J (Simple Logging Facade for Java) and Log4J (the most common logging library), as well as the bridge between the two.
+Users who did not wish to use Log4J had to muck about with dependencies in their Maven or Gradle build file.

+Tapestry 5.4 only has dependencies on SL4FJ and not on any particular logging implementation; SLF4J will write only a warning message that it needs to be configured.
+Application developers must provide additional dependencies (hint: use Logback!).

 ## tapestry-yuicompressor replaced by tapestry-webresources

 The tapestry-yuicompressor module has been removed and superseded by tapestry-webresources.